Hypercubed/dynamo/README.md

   t.is(math.power(2, 4), 16);
   t.is(math.power('2', 4), '2222');

-  // this typed-function is name t.is(math.power.name, 'power');
+  // this typed-function is named t.is(math.power.name, 'power');
 });